alvar91/shortlink-java/README.md

 After generating the UUID, it can be used for the operations with links described above.
 The UUID is tied to a specific link.

+## Docs

+The entire documentation for the code has been generated using javadoc and is located in the docs folder.
+You can view it by opening the file docs/index.html